SquadcastHub/squadcasthub.github.io/pages/mydoc/faq.md

 **1.** [Google Hangouts](https://support.squadcast.com/docs/hangouts) extension will soon be supported in the EU data center.

 **2.** [Jira Server](https://support.squadcast.com/docs/jira-server-on-premise) extension will not be supported in the EU data center.

+### 20. What browsers are supported by Squadcast?

+Squadcast supports the current stable versions of Google Chrome, Apple Safari, Mozilla Firefox, Opera, Microsoft Edge.